 You should create a new PDF file if your original file is corrupted, uses fonts you cannot embed, or keeps losing content even after flattening or converting.
 All of these issues indicate that the file may not be repairable.

 In these cases, go back to the source file and export a new PDF with optimized settings.
-If you no longer have the original file, you can manually copy any visible text to Word and convert it to PDF with PDF.net.
+If you no longer have the original file, you can manually copy any visible text to Word and convert it to PDF with pdf.net.
 It takes a bit more time, but it will ensure your PDF displays correctly.

-Create Clean PDFs with PDF.net
+Create Clean PDFs in Minutes

 Final Thoughts